withastro/astro/.changeset/five-geese-crash.md

  If no `transition:animate` directive is specified, your animations will now default to `fade`.

-Astro also supports a new `transition:animate` values, `none`.
-This can be used to disable animated full page transitions by setting `transition:animate="none"` on your `html` element.
+Astro also supports a new `transition:animate` value, `none`.
+This value can be used on a page's `<html>` element to disable animated full-page transitions on an entire page.